 Knowledge of project management tools

 Running a business smoothly in today’s climate involves knowing and using the top project management tools.
-You can use applications such as Trello to pin tasks to a board, or Asana to assign tasks to people and/or projects.
+You can use applications such as Trello to pin tasks to a board, Asana or Milanote (my favourite one) to assign tasks to people and/or projects.